jynnie/click-guild/README.md

 - random quest generator
 - active quest listings populated on load
 - how many people per quest rn (where people are sockets connected for now)
+- client ping server for refresh of listings

 pushing users for later